 Yearly dues are paid for each member who then receives a t-shirt, membership card and frequent newsletters.
 SBA’s Key Club has student officers and the events are generally coordinated by the students.
 Colleges across the country are familiar with the work of the Key Club and recognize it as one of the best ways to become a well-rounded student and leader.
-Theology teacher, Mr. Eric Wells, and senior guidance counselor, Mrs. Mary Cox, sponsor the Key Club.
+Theology teacher, Mrs. Lori Wade sponsors the Key Club.

 The Medical Club’s purpose is to expose students to medical careers and medical care education.
 Speakers are invited for members with opportunities to ask questions.
 The club does perform various service projects with a medical aspect.
 Currently for the 2012-13 school year, members are collecting shoe boxes for the Ava Maria home care residents.
 In the past, items have been collected for the Haiti Medical Mission and Methodist Hospice.